From garden to classroom

 Tiffany Jones - Title: Placemaking through Performance: Spoken Word Poetry and the Reclaiming of “Chocolate City”

 Anais Parada - Title:The Puruhá Entrepreneurs of Ecuador: Creating and Contesting the Boundaries of Indigenous Identities Through Dress

 Kristina Zarenko - Title: The Impacts of Migration and Racialization on Skeletal Manifestations of Disease in 19th and 20th Century St. Louis, Missouri

 Sponsored by the Office of the Vice President for Research, the SPARC Graduate Research Grant is a merit-based award designed to ignite research and creative excellence across all disciplines at USC.
 The overall objective of the SPARC Graduate Research Grant is to provide support and to encourage outstanding students to develop proposals to enhance their research experience during their graduate career at the University of South Carolina.

 Madeline Atwell – Title: Mental Institutionalization and Health: Biocultural perspectives of skeletal trauma and disease from state hospitals in teh 20th-century United States

 Leland Ferguson received the J. C. Harrington Medal in Historical Archaeology for his lifetime contributions and dedication to historical archaeology at the Society for Historical Archaeology's 50th Annual Conference on Historical & Underwater Archaeology in Fort Worth, Texas, January 6, 2017.

-Tiffany Jones has been appointed to serve on the AAA (American Anthropological Association) Awards Committee.
+Tiffany Jones has been awarded the AAA (American Anthropological Association) Minority Awards Committee.